 The Science Behind Dog Reactivity: Why Training Matters

 Training creates new neural pathways by pairing triggers with positive experiences.
 For example, rewarding your dog with treats when they notice a trigger without reacting builds calmer associations.
-This process, called counter-conditioning, lowers stress hormones like cortisol while boosting bonding hormones like oxytocin65
+This process, called counter-conditioning, lowers stress hormones like cortisol while boosting bonding hormones like oxytocin

 Effective strategies include: